znbn/django-cms/docs/reference/templatetags.rst

 If the toolbar is enabled, click to call frontend editing code is added.

-By using this templatetag you can show and edit page titles as well as fields in standard django models, see :ref:`frontend-editable-fields` for examples and further documentation.
+By using this template tag you can show and edit page titles as well as fields in standard django models, see :ref:`frontend-editable-fields` for examples and further documentation.